platformsh/platformsh-docs/sites/upsun/src/get-started/here/configure/nodejs.md

 ## Build flavors

-By default, Upsun makes assumptions about how you want to build your application.
+By default, {{% vendor/name %}} makes assumptions about how you want to build your application.
 Namely, that you are managing your dependencies with npm, and that the very first thing you'd like to run is a particular and common production flavor of `npm install`.

 This is called a build `flavor`, but its assumption may prove inappropriate for your application and cause your builds to fail (such as if you'd like to use yarn or bun instead of npm).